d-plaindoux/suitcase/README.md

     // isEmpty.apply(Arrays.asList(1))  => false
 </pre>

-It's also possible to capture list internal information like the head and the tail of the list.
-Then for instance we can propose a `function` able to add all integers in a given list
+It's also possible to capture list elements like the head and the tail.
+For instance we can propose a `function` able to add all integers in a given list.

 <pre>
   final Match&lt;List&lt;Integer>, Boolean> addAll = Match.match();